 Alysia Kaplan is an interdisciplinary artist based in Rochester, NY.
 She holds a BFA in Contemporary Illustrative Photography from the Rochester Institute of Technology and a MFA in Printmedia from the School of the Art Institute of Chicago.
-She is an Assistant Professor of Art at Hobart and William Smith Colleges.

 I document our conscious and unconscious desires while negotiating and navigating the private and public.
 Observing moments that serve as liminal spaces, I explore intuitive responses to my process in the form of recorded acts of memory and constructed spaces.

 Using photography, print, sculpture and video, I examine constructs of space, the self, memory and the gaze.
 I am continually exploring the varied ways we “see,” dependent on language, narrative and context.
 Not seeking to “define,” but rather lend a possible read to these moments.

 Language of image, juxtaposition, layering, and re recording expand meaning and perception.
 I immerse myself in this concept and apply in my art encoded information, and the creation of non-linear and abstract associations involving the "perceptual event" of experiencing signs and signifiers—as static and moving images.